-109. Where money received under settlements, &c., after application for compensation made s.
+109. Where money received under settlements, &c., after application for compensation made related disease; and s.
 109 Part 10 - Compensation and Damages under Common Law or Other Laws there is payable to the Commissioner by the person an amount equivalent to those lump sum amounts.